zkVerify/zkVerify-qa/e2e-tests/README.md

 ### Environment Setup

-1. Set the .env NH_CONTRACT value to the Deployed Contract address obtained from the Anvil node.
+1. Set the .env ZKV_CONTRACT value to the Deployed Contract address obtained from the Anvil node.
-2. Set the .env FFLONK_PROOF value.
+2. Set the .env proof valid and invalid values.

-### Running Tests
+## Running Tests

 ```bash
 npm test